seznam/ima/docs/docs/object-container.md

 }
 ```

+OC handles *instances* of registered dependencies.
+When registering a class, be aware that its static methods and properties won't be available through OC.

 Below is list of methods that the OC provides to register your dependencies.

 > **Note:** Every method returns the OC itself so you can chain them together.